aleen42/css/codrops/pseudoClass/readwrite/readwrite.md

 #### Note

-- In Chrome, Firefox, Safari, and Opera, inputs that are disabled (have the disabled attribute set) are still treated as read-write, unlike what the spec says.
+- In Chrome, Firefox, Safari, and Opera, inputs that are **disabled** (have the disabled attribute set) are still treated as **read-write**, unlike what the spec says.
 -

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../../pic/tail.gif"></a>